mohitJukariya/mcpClient/README.md

 ## Architecture

 ```
-Client App → NestJS MCP Client → Claude 3.5 → Tool Selection → Arbitrum MCP Server → Response
+Client App → NestJS MCP Client → Hugging Face LLM → Tool Selection → Arbitrum MCP Server → Response
 ```

 1. Client sends a natural language query
-2. MCP Client processes the query using Claude 3.5 Sonnet
+2. MCP Client processes the query using Hugging Face LLM (Mistral-7B-Instruct)
-3. Claude determines which tools to use and their parameters
+3. LLM determines which tools to use and their parameters
 4. MCP Client calls the selected tools on your Arbitrum MCP server via HTTP
-5. Results are processed by Claude to generate a natural language response
+5. Results are processed by the LLM to generate a natural language response
 6. Final response is sent back to the client

 ## Setup